-We have ranked the best Coding Bootcamps.
+We have ranked the best Coding Bootcamps, which includes online coding bootcamps.

 “Immersive”, meaning students are tossed into full-blown training right from the get-go, expected to spend ten hours or more per day for three months or so, until they are proficient enough to qualify as entry-level coders.